Skip to content

 end

 If using REPENTOGON, you can instead use a callback named MC_POST_FAMILIAR_FIRE_PROJECTILE that triggers when EntityFamiliar:Shoot is called and a tear is fired.
-You can adjust properties of the tear there yourself.
+You can then adjust the properties of the tear.
+Note that modifications to FireCooldown will still need to be done within MC_FAMILIAR_UPDATE.

 1